-Cutting edge, advanced retrofit training.
-The course has been developed to provide an in-depth knowledge of the PAS 2035 process and an introduction to our AECB Retrofit Standard, enabling graduates to easily work with and achieve these requirements.
-Become proficient in retrofit coordination and help effect deep and lasting change in the building design and construction industry, as we work together to achieve a net zero carbon future.
+This advanced retrofit training has been developed to provide an in-depth knowledge of the PAS 2035 process.
+Become proficient in retrofit coordination and help effect deep and lasting change in the building design and construction industry, as we work together to achieve a zero carbon future.

 FIND OUT ABOUT WHAT THIS COURSE INCLUDES ...